jraysajulga/qtProteoTranscriptomics-docker/README.md

     + In the resulting table, click the checkbox next to Cow input files for QuanTP
     + Click on to History at the top
       -Optional: Name your history (e.g., bovine_proteotranscriptomics)
-Hit Import
+      -Hit Import
-To access your imported files, click on the resulting green pop-up box or the Galaxy logo in the top-left corner to go back to the main page.
+    + To access your imported files, click on the resulting green pop-up box or the Galaxy logo in the top-left corner to go back to the main page.
-Open the QuanTP tool by clicking on the Proteotranscriptomics category in the left tool pane and then the QuanTP tool.
-Choose your inputs as follows:
+  - Open the QuanTP tool by clicking on the Proteotranscriptomics category in the left tool pane and then the QuanTP tool.
+  - Choose your inputs as follows:

 Input Protein Abundance File : “...protein_data.tabular”
 Input RNA Abundance File : “...transcript_data.tabular”
 Select data type: